dart-lang/site-www/src/_articles/archive/numeric-computation.md

 The list `b` is an object list, meaning it can store any object—for example, a String object or null.
-This means that each entry in a List is as wide as the CPU’s pointer type.
+This means that each entry in a List is as wide as the CPU's pointer type.

 #### Typed lists